jordanthomas/infusion-calculator/README.md

 # Infusion Calculator

-An infusion calculator for Destiny.
-You can find it over at http://infusing.info.
+### Since Bungie has changed the infusion system this calculator no longer has any utility.
+Just here for posterity's sake.